tuo/tuo.github.io/_posts/2023-07-28-quit-coffee-en.md

 layout: post
 title: "Quitting Coffee"
 date: 2023-07-28 12:55:32 +0800
-published: false
+published: true
 tags: habit,coffee,dopamine
 ---

 Why do I want to quit coffee?

-Well, for one, I've noticed that my sleep quality hasn't been great lately.
+I've noticed that my sleep quality hasn't been great lately.
 I feel like coffee might be contributing to that.

 I drink pretty much every day, one cup of instant coffee in the morning and another one at noon for maybe 10-12 years.
 Even though money is not that much, it adds up, it's not a small amount.